 Use the percent symbol (%) with numerals.
 Use the word “percent” in other instances.

 - We don’t know the percent of returns like yours.

 - 85% of attendees agreed to be interviewed.
 We’re impressed with the high percentage of responses.

 Use periods to end a sentence, unless it ends with a question mark or exclamation point.
 Use a period at the end of an abbreviation.
 If a sentence ends with an abbreviation, you don’t need an additional period.

-Don’t use periods in headlines, email subjects, or preheaders.
+Don’t use periods in headlines or email subjects.
+Preheaders are OK.

 Headlines should be crisp and digestible.
 Adding periods to headlines may slow readers as they move down the page.
 You can use periods at the end of a sentence or fragment if you’re going for impact.

 Use exclamations and question marks sparingly in headlines.
 In cases where part of the headline/subject uses an exclamation, use a period for the remaining parts to stay consistent.
 Place one space after periods, not two.

 QuickBooks knows how to write a full sentence.
 (Regular sentence)